strategineer/personal-website/README.md

 - double check everything for weirdness here and there
 - bin page is weird
 - Make sure RSS feeds works
+- Make tags in summaries float to the right